intel/llvm/llvm/lib/SYCLNativeCPUUtils/compiler_passes/compiler_pipeline/docs/utils.rst

 LLVM (e.g., attributes).
 They generally have some meaning "across" other invocations of the same program or that influence the behaviour of other invocations running in parallel.

+In the case of DMA builtins, the pass assumes that the language builtins are already using the target's intended 'event' type - that type is forwarded on directly to the ``__mux`` builtins.
+If the target wishes to replace these event types across the module, they **may** use the ``ReplaceTargetExtTysPass`` to do so (for LLVM 17 onwards).
+The target **may** also directly replace the event types used by the ``__mux`` DMA builtins at a later stage.

 See the :ref:`full list of builtins
 <specifications/mux-compiler-spec:Builtins>` for more information.